jens-vadim-heim/flashcards/README.md

 # Flashy cards (WORK IN PROGRESS)

-This is a basic flash card app.

-The user can create flash cards and practice with them in a study mode.
+A web app that allows the user to create flashcards and practice with them in a study mode.

+## Technologies used
+- HTML
+- CSS
+- Javascript (React)
+- Vite

+## Future changes
-As per now, there is no functionality to save the flashcards (neither locally nor in a database).
-This will be added in a future update.
+- Currently there is no functionality to save the flashcards (neither locally nor in a database).
+This feature will be added in a future update
+- Option to save flashcards to different decks
+- Improve the design/appearance of the app
+- Add a dark mode option